 EDIS enforces controlled procedures because they protect the project record:

-Documentation levels and custody controls are applied consistently across project types.
+Documentation pathways and custody controls are applied consistently across project types.
 The framework is designed to remain defensible regardless of procurement or stakeholder complexity.

-Procedures define how documentation is executed, handled, and preserved.
+Procedures define how documentation is captured, handled, and preserved.
 This protects scope integrity and supports inspection-grade outcomes.

-Chain-of-Custody and VIS continuity ensure records remain governed, access-controlled, and auditable across stakeholders and time.
+Chain-of-Custody and long-term record continuity ensure records remain controlled, access-limited, and auditable across stakeholders and time.

 Continuity from authorization through archive